Palestinian held by Israel ends hunger strike after 103 days

 There are around 5,000 Palestinians in Israeli jails, 350 of them under administrative detention, Palestinian officials said.
 Israeli officials say detention without trial is sometimes necessary to protect the identities of undercover operatives.

-(Reporting by Ali Sawafta and Nidal al-Mughrabi; Additional reporting by Rami Ayyub; Editing by Jonathan Oatis)
+(Reporting by Ali Sawafta and Nidal al-Mughrabi; Additional reporting by Rami Ayyub; Editing by Jonathan Oatis and Alison Williams)

 ((Rami.Ayyub@thomsonreuters.com;))